BenefitsWork can make you feel better; it can give you new skills and create opportunities for friendships and making more money.

 PASS Plan: PASS plan is a "Plan to Achieve Self-Support."
 PASS helps you get training, items or services needed to help you achieve your work goals.
 (See PASS Information from SSA)

 IRWE: IRWE is an Impairment Related Work Expense.
 Sometimes you need items or equipment to help you perform your job that are not covered by Medicaid, Medicare or another source.
 If eligible, an IRWE may cover these costs for you.
 (See IRWE Information from SSA) for more information.
-Or talk to a Community Work Incentives Coordinator in your area!
+Or talk to a Benefits Counselor in your area!

 Ticket to Work (TTW): The Ticket to Work program provides incentives to individuals who currently receive SSA benefits and wish to return to work.
 Eligible individuals can take their ticket to participating employment networks (ENs) to receive assistance.
 More information on these programs is available from: